KarmaEssence/DVFS_Research/README.md

 ## Usage

-In this project, you are three type of tests you can run :
+In this project, there are three type of tests you can run :

-### Curves
+### A) Test 1 : Curves

 Allows to generate a graph to compare the efficiency of all weight sum and pareto methods.
 To use this test, you need to uncomment the function `cu.launch()` in `launcher.py`, after that, you can go to `curves.py`